zchee/golang-wiki/Modules.md

 To upgrade or downgrade to a more specific version, 'go get' allows version selection to be overridden by adding an @version suffix or "module query" to the package argument, such as `go get github.com/gorilla/mux@v1.6.2`, `go get github.com/gorilla/mux@e3702bed2`, or `go get github.com/gorilla/mux@'<v1.6.2'`.

-`go get github.com/gorilla/mux` obtains the latest version with a [semver](https://semver.org/) tag.
+`go get github.com/gorilla/mux` updates to the latest version with a [semver](https://semver.org/) tag.
+(This is  equivalent to `go get github.com/gorilla/mux@latest` — in other words, `@latest` is the default if no `@` version is specified).

 Using a branch name such as `go get github.com/gorilla/mux@master` is one way to obtain the latest commit regardless of whether or not it has a semver tag.

 In general, module queries that do not resolve to a semver tag will be recorded as [pseudo-versions](https://tip.golang.org/cmd/go/#hdr-Pseudo_versions) in the `go.mod` file.